BloomTech-Labs/family-promise-service-tracker-be-a/README.md

 - run: `npm run knex seed:run` to populate your db with some data.
 - run: `npm run tests` to confirm all is setup and tests pass.
 - run: `npm run watch:dev` to start nodemon in local dev enviornment.

+### Getting coordinates for location data
+- The location seed data comes from `data/addresses_data.js` and is combined faker data in the locations seed file.
+- The coordinates for addresses were generated with the helper file in `utils/getAddressesWithCoords.js`
+- This helper file can be used as a service in the event that future location data needs coordinates
+- The `addresses` should be changed to an array of properly formatted address objects (see `addresses_data.js` or the `/geocode/` endpoint in the DS Swagger docs)
+- The program will loop through the array, hit the DS `/geocode/` endpoint, and return an array of the updated address objects, now with coordinates